robsimmons/dusa/README.md

 (If we've already given the attribute a value, then that attribute must be one of the listed values, or else the database will be invalidated.)

-It's quite common that we want, as the conclusion of a rule, to establish that a specific value is the case.
+It's quite common that we want, as the conclusion of a rule, to assign one specific value to an attribute.
 In that case, we don't need to write the curly braces.
-The program
+This program:

     p is 1.
     q is { 2, 3 }.

-is syntactic sugar for the program
+is syntactic sugar for theis program:

     p is { 1 }.
     q is { 2, 3 }.